Countdown Calendar

 25 minutes is the foundation of the Pomodoro Technique, the most popular time management method among students, developers, writers, and remote workers.
 Work with full focus for 25 minutes, then take a 5-minute break.
 Repeat 4 times and take a longer break.
 If you want the full Pomodoro experience with automatic cycling, try our dedicated Pomodoro Timer page.

-What to Do in a 25-Minute Study Session
+What to do in a 25-minute study session

 For students, a structured 25-minute session beats an unfocused hour.
 Spend the first 2 minutes reviewing what you covered last session ("retrieval practice").
 Use the next 20 minutes on a single topic or problem set — no phone, no tabs except what is relevant.
 In the final 3 minutes, write a brief summary of what you learned without looking at your notes.
 This technique, called the "Feynman Method," dramatically improves retention compared to re-reading.